pauldmccarthy/fsleyes/userdoc/index.rst

 <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/>`_ image viewer.
 This documentation
 pertains to FSLeyes |version|, which is a part of FSL |fsl_version|.

+You can download the latest version of FSLeyes from the |fsleyes_homepage|_ home page.

 If you are getting started with FSLeyes, check out the :ref:`Quick start
 <quick_start>` page.
 Otherwise, choose a topic from the list below.